Rainymood/rainymood.github.io/_essays/learning-how-to-learn.md

 **Tip: Work actively on your chunks**

+# Learning is being challenged

+Learning is about being challenged at the right level at the right time.
+As of 2024 I am learning french and I took a course on A1.1 level but this was too easy.
+I was not challenged and I could not pull myself up on the level of the others around me.
+The right level of challenge is needed.
+It's funny to see how this works now when you are the subject of personalised education yourself.

 # Conclusion

 In this essay I have tried to collect most of the useful tips I know for improving your skill of learning how to learn, i.e. meta-learning.
 I firmly believe that learning is a learned skill that we can learn.
 We can learn how to learn which makes us more effective.